jared711/ThreeBodyProblem.jl/README.md

 Note that this syntax may vary slightly on Windows.

 ## Examples
 We've put together some working examples that demonstrate many of the functionalities of ThreeBodyProblem.jl.
 They can be found in the example folder [here](https://github.com/jared711/ThreeBodyProblem.jl/tree/master/example).
 Each example has a .jl file and a .ipynb file.
 The .jl file can be run line by line in your favorite IDE while the .ipynb file is a Jupyter notebook.
-The .ipynb

 ### Jupyter Notebooks
 To run Jupyter notebooks on your local machine, you need to have the IJulia package downloaded.